Jorge79/my-trips/README.md

 ### NextJS

-After creating your account on [GraphCMS](https://graphcms.com/) and following the steps above, you just need to rename the `.env.example` to `.env.local` (if you plan to run locally) and edit the keys there.
+After creating your account on [GraphCMS](https://graphcms.com/) and following the steps above, you just need to create the `.env.local` file (if you plan to run locally) and edit the keys there.

 With all set, you can start the application with: